Virtual Z gates and symmetric gate compilation: Introduction

 In this work, we investigate the role of \VZ gates in gate compilation within an open quantum system dynamics framework.
-We find that even slight variations in the compilation of quantum gates using \VZ gates reveal significant detectable effects.
-Specifically, an asymmetrical compilation of the $Y$ gate relative to \VZ gates introduces fidelity discrepancies between the $Y$ eigenstates $\ket{\pm i}$, which can be completely mitigated with proper compilation techniques.
-This observation has important consequences.
-Asymmetric compilation influences the implementation of dynamical decoupling (DD) sequences~\cite{Viola:98,Viola1998PRL,Zanardi:1999fk,Duan:98e,Vitali:99,Viola:02,Viola:2005:060502,Khodjasteh:2005xu,Uhrig:2007qf,Souza:2011aa,Quiroz:2013fv,Genov2017PRL,Pokharel2018PRL,EzzellPRApp2021}, potentially leading to misimplementation and misidentification of commonly used sequences.
+We find that even slight variations in the compilation of quantum gates using \VZ gates has significant impact.
+Specifically, an asymmetric compilation relative to \VZ gates of any gate corresponding to a rotation about an axis in the $(x,y)$ plane leads to noticeable effects in various settings, including dynamical decoupling (DD) and algorithm execution.
+For example, asymmetric compilation of the $Y$ gate introduces fidelity discrepancies between the $Y$ eigenstates $\ket{\pm i}$, which can be completely mitigated with proper compilation techniques.
+This observation has important consequences, which we explore in this work.

+Asymmetric compilation {affects} the implementation of DD sequences~\cite{Viola:98,Viola1998PRL,Zanardi:1999fk,Duan:98e,Vitali:99,Viola:02,Viola:2005:060502,Khodjasteh:2005xu,Uhrig:2007qf,Souza:2011aa,Quiroz:2013fv,Genov2017PRL,Pokharel2018PRL,EzzellPRApp2021,GustavssonPRL2013}, potentially leading to misimplementation and misidentification of commonly used sequences.
 For example, DD implementations using cloud quantum processors reveal unexpected pulse-interval effects, as well as unexplained significant oscillations in single-qubit experiments~\cite{EzzellPRApp2021}.
 In addition, our findings uncover previously unrecognized oscillations, even in DD sequences designed to be robust to coherent errors~\cite{Souza:2011aa,Quiroz:2013fv,Genov2017PRL}.
 The investigations into the \VZ gate we report here reveal that interference between consecutive pulses explains these oscillations in robust sequences.
-Given the recent critical role DD has played in improving the fidelity of quantum states~\cite{Pokharel2018PRL,Souza_2021,Tripathi2022,EzzellPRApp2021,tong2024arxiv,seif2024arxiv,rahman2024arxiv}, circuits~\cite{Arute:2019aa,jurcevicDemonstrationQuantumVolume2021,baumer2023efficientlongrangeentanglementusing}, and even entire algorithms~\cite{Pokharel2023PRL,Pokharel2024npj,Singkanipa2024arxiv,baumer2024quantumfouriertransformusing}, we expect these findings to contribute to further improvement of quantum error suppression via pulse-based methods such as DD.
+Given the recent critical role DD has played in improving the fidelity of quantum states~\cite{Pokharel2018PRL,Souza_2021,Tripathi2022,EzzellPRApp2021,tong2024arxiv,seif2024arxiv,Rahman2024PRApp}, circuits~\cite{Arute2019Nature,jurcevicDemonstrationQuantumVolume2021,baumer2023efficientlongrangeentanglementusing}, and even entire algorithms~\cite{Pokharel2023PRL,Pokharel2024npj,Singkanipa2024arxiv,baumer2024quantumfouriertransformusing}, we expect these findings to contribute to further improvement of quantum error suppression via pulse-based methods such as DD.
 However, the impact extends beyond DD to any quantum algorithm or error-correction method that requires high-fidelity single-qubit gates.